qualify for jury duty-

 To complete your online Qualification Form; Click on the Jury Gavel icon to log into the Howell County Juror Portal.

 All Summoned for Howell County Jury Duty must complete the Qualification Form to be compliant with Mo.
 Statue.
 If you are unable to complete the online form from the Gavel Link, or it is unavailable, you may request a paper Questionnaire from the Howell County Circuit Clerks Civil division office.

-You will NOT be notified when a jury trial is “called off“.
-You are REQUIRED to appear on the REPORT DATE AND TIME for your Panel….
-A or B, listed below.
-Please Note: Most report times are no later than 8:15 a.m. , however, some trials are held at a later time.
+You are to appear on the REPORT DATE AND TIME for your Panel….
+A or B as indicated.
+Please Note: Most report times are no later than 8:15 a.m.
+You will NOT be notified when a jury trial is “called off”